Réunion Island National Park

 "Our bees sustain an exceptional environment"

-Our honey has many properties from the endemic trees and medicinal plants of the forest.
+Our honey has many properties derived from the forest's endemic trees and medicinal plants.
 Without our bees, the forest we have today would not exist.
 They are essential.

-Today we are farmers* and beekeepers by passion and commitment...at the beginning I was a professional soccer player and a stroke on a field turned my whole life upside down.
-In order to rebuild my life I had to dig deep inside myself...what I needed, what I wanted and how to do it.
+Today I'm a farmer* and beekeeper by passion and commitment...
+I started out as a professional footballer, but a stroke on the pitch turned my whole life upside down.
+To rebuild my life, I had to dig deep inside myself...what I needed, what I wanted and how to do it.

-*Christophe and Mélissa Dalleau are also producers of vanilla and cocoa in agroforestry.
+*Christophe Dalleau is also an agroforestry producer of vanilla and cocoa.

 Image